-If you have been accused of a taxi offence, such as touting or driving without a taxi license, contact us today to speak to one of our expert motoring solicitors.
+If you have been accused of a taxi offence, such as touting or driving without a taxi licence, contact us today to speak to one of our expert motoring solicitors.
 Here at PDA, we understand how devastating a taxi offence conviction can be.
-Many taxi offences have the potential to result in the revocation of a driver’s license, disabling the driver’s ability to earn an income.
+Many taxi offences have the potential to result in the revocation of a driver’s licence, disabling the driver’s ability to earn an income.
 We will work relentlessly to secure an outcome that has the least amount of impact on your livelihood and ability to find work in the future.

-Falsifying details on a taxi license application is a criminal offence and is punishable by a fine of up to £250.
+Falsifying details on a taxi licence application is a criminal offence and is punishable by a fine of up to £250.
 If you are caught falsifying information on your application, you may find it difficult to have an application approved in the future.
 If you have falsified information, speak to one of our solicitors today to discuss your defence.

 Taxi drivers can be legally prosecuted for charging customers more than the amount specified by the local authority.
 If you are found guilty of charging a customer more, you could face a £1,000 fine and be ordered to repay the difference to the customer.
 If you have been accused of processing incorrect fares, you should contact a solicitor; there may be reasons that caused you to over-charge your customers (such as a problem with the fare meter) that need to be considered.

 Our expert legal professionals are well versed in taxi law, making PDA the ideal choice when it comes to securing legal representation.
-If you have been accused of committing a taxi offence, get in touch with us now to discuss your case and receive advice and guidance by calling 01244 373373.
+If you have been accused of committing a taxi offence, get in touch with us now to discuss your case and receive advice and guidance by calling 01244 757323.
 Alternatively, fill out our online contact form and we will call you back at a time that is convenient for you.